Village of Libertyville – Nicholas Dowden Park

 New Construction of Exterior Modifications at two locations.
 Aspen Dr. installed a new entrance plaza and Cook Park had extensive steel curtainwall replacement activity.

-The new 13,284 sf LEED Gold three-season event space is located on the East Side of the Morton Arboretum just south of the new Gerard T. Donnelly Grand Garden.
+LEARN MOREThe 13,284 sf three-season event space is located on the East Side of the Morton Arboretum just south of the new Gerard T. Donnelly Grand Garden.
 Known as The Firefly Pavilion, the 8,352-sf banquet pavilion can accommodate 360 dining guests with a full dance floor.
 The Pavilion also includes 4,932 sf of a conditioned support wing containing pre-event space, prep kitchen, storage, restroom facilities, and mechanical room.

-The new 14,000 sf operations facility will include administration offices, fleet maintenance, workshops, and storage as well as an exterior sheltered bulk material shortage area.
+LEARN MOREThe new 14,000 sf operations facility include’ s administration offices, fleet maintenance, workshops, and storage as well as an exterior sheltered bulk material shortage area

 Built as part of Dan and Ada Rice’s racehorse training estate in 1939, the 19-room country mansion will continue to serve as a special event facility set within the 800-acre Danada Forest Preserve upon is much needed renovation which is on schedule to begin in April 2024.